 With an ever-evolving array of new social media terms, how can a newbie jump in stay on top?

 While social media terminology can be intimidating at first glance, there is a simple process to internalizing a large majority of social media idioms.
 The majority of social media lingo gets their roots from the social networks themselves.
-Twitter gave birth to the words “at reply,” “direct message,” and “retweet” amongst others.
+X, formerly Twitter gave birth to the words “at reply,” “direct message,” and “retweet” amongst others.
 Facebook invented the “fanpage” & the “status update.”
 Definitions stemming from these sites and circulating around the social sphere can be boiled down and organized into 9 simple categories:

 Relationship: What the connection or the linkage between users is called